teddyz829/teddyz829.github.io/_pages/album.md

 <hr/>

 ### I love to take photos in my spare time.
 Here are some photos from my gallery:
-Warning: copyrights of Wentai Zhang.
+Notice: All rights reserved.
 Please don't use it anywhere else unless you ask for my permission first.

 <a><img src="https://i.imgur.com/yUM99gW.jpg?1" title="source: imgur.com" /></a>